opennetworkinglab/aether-docs/developer/aiab.rst

 * For REGISTRY_USERNAME, use the *Username* in your profile
 * Copy the *CLI secret* to the clipboard and paste to REGISTRY_CLI_SECRET

-If you wish to install SD-CORE using Aether's published Helm charts, or if you are installing the ROC, also fill out REPO_USERNAME and REPO_PASSWORD with the information needed to authenticate with Aether's Helm chart repository.
+Also fill out REPO_USERNAME and REPO_PASSWORD with the information needed to authenticate with Aether's Helm chart repositories.

 If you have already set up AiaB but you used incorrect credentials, first clean up AiaB as described in the `Cleanup`_ section, then edit *configs/authentication* and re-build AiaB.